Tayshia Adams Finally Make Her Bachelorette Debut in New Teaser - E! Online

 Sources confirmed to E!
 News back in August that Clare left the show after a couple of weeks of filming when she found herself some love a little early.
 Now it's pretty clear how exactly that happened, especially after watching what happened tonight.
 A jerk named Yosef essentially attacked Clare for being "classless" for hosting a strip dodgeball date.
 She was left in tears, and it was Dale who was there to comfort her.
 He even gave the toast after the rose ceremony, and made a whole speech to the other men on a group date to ask if he could steal time with Clare first.

 The other men, of course, hate him, but Clare's entirely made of heart eyes.
-No other man stands a chance, and it appears to be Tayshia's turn.
+No other man stands a chance, and now that Clare's found love, it appears to be Tayshia's turn.

 Due to the election, the next episode of The Bachelorette will air next Thursday at 8 p.m. on ABC.